How to Install a Power Inverter in a Camper

 Choosing a Location for the Inverter

-Determining a place to set your inverter seems like a straightforward decision; however, it requires some considerations.
+Determining a place to set your inverter seems straightforward but requires some considerations.
 Choose a spot near the batteries to mitigate energy losses.
-Avoid installing your inverter anywhere near a flammable object or a source of heat.
+Avoid installing your inverter anywhere near a flammable object or a heat source.
 Any area with a constant liquid flow, moisture, or dust can also impact the performance of the inverter.

 Once you understand and determine these factors, you can safely begin wiring the inverter.

 Wiring the Inverter

 Wiring is the most crucial part of inverter installation since it ensures that your RV electrical system gets power from the inverter through the outlets.
 Smaller inverters (around 75-watt) do not require lengthy wiring as you can plug them into a cigarette lighter outlet.
 However, larger inverters need to get power directly to the battery terminals.